karthikyashwanth/project6-devsecops/readme_new.md

 Modify admin password - It will prompt when restart jenkins after installing plugins

+Config github repo with jenkins by creating a new pipeline item

+Run the build

+Add Kaniko stage in Jenkinsfile

 aws eks update-kubeconfig --name $cluster_name --region us-west-2